suborbital/vektor/README.md

 **Vektor Logger (beta)**

 `vlog` is a low-effort logging package that will allow for structured or text-based logging, that will easily work with popular third-party logging systems.

-### Planned:

-**Vektor Authentication**

-The `vauth` component will provide an authentication library for service-service authentication (such as between `vk` services) as well as client-server authentication that can be extended to fit any need including end-user authentication.

 ## Getting started